Environment: Journeys through a Changing World

 Four businesses shown in this film provide examples of diversity in small and medium sized enterprises, from doll-making to furniture design.
 Filmed in Greece, Ireland, Austria, and Wales.

-First Light Movies 6 minutes.
+First Light 6 minutes.

 Mental Health Media for Dept of Health 21 minutes.